jg932/Fireball-Island/README.md

 ## Playing the Game: game play is deceptively straight forward.
-- Player One rolls first, you roll by clicking on the image of the single red die.
+- Player One rolls first, you roll by clicking on the "roll me" text.
 - The game will take care of moving your piece to the right square.
 - Ordinary squares are transparent, card squares are green-ish.
   - The card drawn will be displayed next to the card stack, below the game board, and will be played automatically.